judeclark19/v-cell/README.md

 - [x] Basic card design to tell them apart at a glance
 - [x] Make card isActive prop part of state
-- [ ] Add front/back flip to isActive
 - [x] Get them all to render vertically stacked in the stock pile
+- [x] Card front and back
+- [x] Render correct front/back initial state
 - [ ] Cycle through stock and waste piles